 A child’s imagination can turn the floor into a burning lava pit and the furniture into floating bits of rock.
 It can conjure up a fire and send your child on a rescue operation.
 A simple bed sheet can turn into an impregnable fortress, and beach balls can become giant cannonballs.
-The possibilities are endless.
+The possibilities with a child’s imagination are endless.

 Imagination plays a huge role in the life of a child.
 It is your child’s constant companion and is useful for creative play.
-It can engage your child much better than any toy can.
+It can engage your child much better than any toy can (1).

-But how do you boost a kid’s imagination?
-What are some activities that can encourage imaginative play?
-How is it beneficial for the child?
+But how do you boost a kid’s imagination and how to make your child use this imagination for overall development?
 In this post, we discuss the benefits of imaginative play and tell you some ways to boost your child’s imagination.

 1. Social-emotional skills